TheRenegadeCoder/sample-programs-website/docs/languages/julia/index.md

 In addition, Julia is capable of calling C and Python functions directly.
 Personally, I think that's a fun little feature considering Julia is compiled at runtime.
-So, it gets C-like performance as well—perfect for numerical analysis.
+So, it gets C-like performance as well, perfect for numerical analysis.

 Finally, Julia has metaprogramming features, so the language can be